 Where to watch today's Ontario election announcements

-All four of Ontario’s major political party leaders will square off in an election debate in Toronto Monday night.
+All four leaders of Ontario’s major political parties squared off in the first and only televised debate Monday night.

-But that’s not stopping three of those candidates from campaigning in the surrounding areas ahead of the 90-minute televised event.
+Now, they're back on the campaign trail, making stops across the province to secure votes ahead of the June 2 election.

 Liberal Leader Steven Del Duca